AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/discover.md

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_discover_recommended_audiences"
 >title="Recommended audiences"
->abstract="Based on overlap percentages and other factors, these audiences are recommended for your campaign."
+>abstract="Based on overlap percentages and other factors, these publisher audiences are recommended for your campaign. <br> The <b>identity count</b> is the publisher's audience size.
+Overlapping identities represents the overlap between the recommended publisher audience and all advertiser audiences.
+The Overlap % represents the overlapping identities number divided by the size of <i>all</i> advertiser audiences."

 The **[!UICONTROL Recommended audiences]** view in the **[!UICONTROL Discover]** module provides a curated list of the top five recommended audiences based on overlap percentage.
 This feature helps you quickly identify the audiences with the highest overlap with your current data, enabling you to target your campaigns more effectively.